SecurityInnovation/PGPy/docs/source/progress.rst

         - DNS PKA, False, Look up and retrieve keys stored in DNS PKA records.

 .. progress:: OpenPGP HTTP Keyserver Protocol (HKP)
-    :text: The protocol is specified in `Marc Horowitz's thesis paper`_ and an expired RFC draft by David Shaw, `draft-shaw-openpgp-hkp-00.txt`_.
+    :text: The protocol is specified in `Marc Horowitz's thesis paper`_, and an expired RFC draft by David Shaw, `draft-shaw-openpgp-hkp-00`_.

     :HKP:
         - HKP, False, Look up and retrieve keys from key server
         - HKP, False, Send keys to key server

 .. progress:: EdDSA for OpenPGP
-    :text: Use of Ed25519 with ECDSA and ECDH in OpenPGP is currently specified in an in-progress RFC draft by Werner Koch, `draft-koch-eddsa-for-openpgp-02`.
+    :text: Use of Ed25519 with ECDSA and ECDH in OpenPGP is currently specified in an in-progress RFC draft by Werner Koch, `draft-koch-eddsa-for-openpgp`_.

+    :Curves:
+        - Curve, False, Ed25519

 .. progress:: Additional Curves for OpenPGP